aliceinwire/tofuwiki/README.markdown

 pages within that namespace together.
 For example, if you are editing a page called `recipes.SoyMacaroni` and you want to link to a page called `recipes.SoyRaspberrySmoothie`, you can type a link called `SoyRaspberrySmoothie`.
-SoyWiki will treat this link as an implicitly namespaced link to another page in the `recipes` namespace.
+TofuWiki will treat this link as an implicitly namespaced link to another page in the `recipes` namespace.

-SoyWiki wiki pages are stored as text files named by WikiWord within subdirectories named after their namespace.
+TofuWiki wiki pages are stored as text files named by WikiWord within subdirectories named after their namespace.
 So `recipes.SoyRaspberrySmoothie` would be written to `recipes/SoyRaspberrySmoothie`.